-Looking for a balaclava knitting pattern?
-Find 10 free patterns for children and adults.
-From purely functional to the quirky.
+Find 10 free balaclava knitting patterns for both children and adults.
+From purely functional to extremely quirky.
+Great as Christmas knits.

 Most balaclava feature an opening in the front.
 Depending on the size of the opening, the bottom part can be stretched to reveal or cover different parts of the face.
 The top part can also be pulled behind your head revealing the head.

 Why is it called Balaclava?

 This head-covering is named after the town of Balaclava during the Crimean War in 1854.
 It was originally worn by Russian soldiers to keep warm.
 It is now popular with skiers, climbers and bikers because it is flexible and warm.
 The design and colours have also developed from there.

 The Balaclava lends itself well to knitting since knitting provides the stretch required.

 There are 10 balaclava knitting patterns here: 5 for adults, 5 for kids.